OfirGilad/AI-Assignment3/README.md

   P(blocked|package (1,0), no package (1,1)) = 0.4
   P(blocked|package (1,0), package (1,1)) = 0.64
 ```
-2. One third of the edges is fragile and one third is blocked.
+### 2. One third of the edges is fragile and one third of the edges is blocked.
 Every vertex may contain a package.
+**Input:**
 ```
-Input:

 #X 2                ; Maximum x coordinate
 #Y 2                ; Maximum y coordinate